 At the Front

 At the Front is a company located in central Kentucky, specializing in recreating clothing and equipment worn by soldiers in the Second World War.
-For over 20 years we have supplied reenactors, films, costume houses, veterans, military and government historical projects as well as people who simply like vintage clothing and accessories.
-We have our own factory on site which produces over two hundred products, and over a thousand other items are contracted with companies in the USA, China, Germany, India, Pakistan, Belgium and England.
+For over 25 years we have supplied reenactors, films, costume houses, veterans, military and government historical projects as well as people who simply like vintage clothing and accessories.
+We have our own factory on site which produces two hundred products, and over a thousand other items are contracted with companies in the USA, China, Germany, India, Pakistan, Belgium and England.
 We also offer an ever changing range of authentic items.
 Rollin Curtis, the owner, has over 35 years experience with WWII militaria and living history, as well as 6 years in the "real" Army.

-The real beginning of ATF was when I got a burr in my pants for a good reproduction A-frame.
+The real beginning of ATF was when I got a burr in my pants for a good reproduction A-frame- no good reproductions existed at that time.
 I spent months scrounging for the right webbing- I finally found something close at G & K Shoe company in downtown Louisville, but it was pale yellow.
 With trial and error I figured out how to dye it with RIT on my Mom's stove.
-Realizing that it was far too time consuming to hand sew the things, I bought a Pfaff heavy duty sewing machine that could handle the webbing and leather- hoofing that monstrosity down the basement stairs was an event in itself.
+Then I bought a Pfaff heavy duty sewing machine that could handle the webbing and leather- hoofing that monstrosity down the basement stairs was an event in itself.
 After Lord knows how many hours, dollars, headaches and false starts, I finally had a pretty good reproduction A-frame.
 I proudly strapped it on at the next event....and HATED it.
 I never wore one again.